hamada-g/blue-lab/docs/vm-build-notes.md

 - Network: BlueLab-Internal
 - Hard Disk: 25 GB VHDX (dynamically expanding)
 - Operating System: Ubuntu Desktop 24.04.4
+- Computer Name: linux-endpoint-01

-### Planned Network Configuration
+### Network Configuration
 - Static IP: 10.10.10.30
 - Subnet: 10.10.10.0/24
 - Gateway: 10.10.10.1
 - DNS: 1.1.1.1, 8.8.8.8

 ### Notes
-- This VM has not been created yet.
-- It will be used for Linux log generation, authentication events, and Wazuh agent enrollment after the Windows endpoint is online.
+- Ubuntu Desktop installation completed successfully.
+- The VM initially experienced a post-install keyboard/input issue at the login screen, which was resolved by rebooting the VM.
+- A network configuration mistake briefly assigned `1.1.1.1` as a local address instead of using it only as DNS; this was corrected.
+- The Linux Wazuh agent was installed and enrolled successfully to the Wazuh manager.

 ## kali-vbox